-- Trim two chicken breasts into 1-inch cubes.
+- Trim and dry chicken breasts into 1-inch cubes.

-- Brown the chicken in a large skillet or wok in hot oil.
+- Brown the chicken in a large skillet or wok in hot oil in one or two batches.
 Turn occasionally and cook to 165°.

-- While cooking the chicken, mix the sauce of Hoisin sauce, ketchup, and other seasonings.
+- Mix the General Tso sauce with Hoisin sauce, ketchup, and other seasonings.

 - When the chicken is brown and 165°, remove the chicken from the skillet.